copsTvFan/cops-episode-guide/guide.md

   Team -- Officer Jamey Pinkston and Officer Brett Mills take the call of a man leaving the scene with an AK-47 in a red Ford Expedition.
 They pull up and the Hispanic man in white jumps out of the rolling vehicle.
-He runs through back alleys until he's caught and says, “I didn't shoot at anyone.”
+He runs through back alleys until he's caught and says, "I didn't shoot at anyone."
 He ran because everyone gets scared by the police.
 His truck kept going until it crashed into a tree and the gun was loaded.
 People called the police because they saw him fire 3-4 shots.
 He says the magazine holds 40 and there are at